Premium Bonds when someone dies: check for £123m in unclaimed prizes first

 NS&I£5,000

-If you need to apply for probate, you can apply yourself through gov.uk/applying-for-probate or use a probate solicitor.
-See our guide to how long probate takes for a realistic sense of the timeline.
+If you need to apply for probate, you can do it yourself through gov.uk/applying-for-probate or use a probate solicitor.
+Our guide to how long probate takes gives a realistic sense of the timeline, and do I need probate? explains when a grant is and is not required.

 What you need to do: step by step

 1. Notify NS&I as soon as possible.
 You can do this by phone, online, or by post.
-The sooner you notify, the sooner the 12-month prize window is properly registered.
-Delaying notification does not extend the 12-month period — the clock starts from the date of death, not the date of notification.
+Notifying promptly means the 12-month window is registered properly.
+Delaying does not extend the period – the clock runs from the date of death, not the date you tell NS&I.

 2. Contact NS&I: